 A native Californian, Dr. Wynn-Grant attributes her interest in wildlife and conservation from the television shows she watched as a child.
 She was introduced to the field of conservation biology as an undergraduate and is unapologetic about her passion for studying charismatic megafauna.
 Dr. Wynn-Grant serves on the Board of Governors for the Society for Conservation Biology, and as a Special Director for The Explorer’s Club, where she largely aids the organizations in their equity, inclusion, and diversity strategies.

 Dr. Wynn-Grant received her B.S. in Environmental Studies from Emory University, her M.S. in Environmental Studies from Yale University, and her Ph.D. in Ecology and Evolution from Columbia University.
 She completed a Conservation Science Research and Teaching Postdoctoral fellowship with the Center for Biodiversity and Conservation at the American Museum of Natural History.
 Her doctoral and postdoctoral research focused on the ecological and social drivers of carnivore behavioral patterns in human-modified landscapes.
-She is currently a Fellow with National Geographic Society working on carnivore conservation in partnership with the American Prairie Reserve and a Visiting Scientist at the American Museum of Natural History, and adjunct faculty positions at Columbia University and Johns Hopkins University.
+She is currently a Fellow with National Geographic Society working on carnivore conservation in partnership with the American Prairie Reserve.
+She maintains a Visiting Scientist position at the American Museum of Natural History, and adjunct faculty positions at Columbia University and Johns Hopkins University.